 Remember your blog content goals

-Survey results aside, your blog’s posting frequency should be dictated by your overall content strategy and goals.
+Survey results aside, your blog’s posting frequency should be dictated by your overall content strategy and business goals.
 In the end, what is it you want your blog posts to do?
 Build reputation?
 Increase patient referrals?
 Boost email subscriptions?
+Improve organic traffic?

 The team at Moz uses the example of their Whiteboard Friday series.
 To build subscribers and brand association, it may make sense for you to post weekly or more than once a week.
 But, as Moz points out, you may reach your goals with posts that go out daily, monthly, or a few times a month.